zaritskylab/Interpretability/Supervised_Confidence/README.md

 Then open the [supervised confidence inference notebook](notebooks/inference.ipynb) and run all cells from a clean kernel.

 The notebook applies the pretrained supervised confidence model to the Nuclear-envelope example data and produces a confidence map over a Field of view image.
 It does not retrain the model or overwrite the pretrained checkpoints.

+On an NVIDIA GeForce RTX 4090, the sliding-window inference step over the provided Nuclear-envelope example took approximately 25 minutes.
+The remaining notebook steps completed within a short time.
+Runtime may vary depending on GPU hardware and storage performance.

 ## Training and Evaluation